jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 It's common to see people use the word 'standard' when giving time zone context.
 For example: "the server upgrade will start at 2020-10-12 19:00 Eastern Standard Time."
 But that's probably wrong, because EST is a -05:00 offset, and the Eastern time zone in the U.S. observes daylight saving time on October 12.

-I promise, now that you have that desc, you will start to notice the apps that get it right, and those that make mistakes.
+I promise, now that you have that description of 'standard' versus 'daylight' in the context of a displayed time, you will start to notice the apps that get it right, and those that make mistakes.

 ## Helpful Links